 - Shodan – World’s first search engine for Internet-connected devices.

-- recon-ng – Full-featured Web Reconnaissance framework written in Python.
+- recon-ng – One of the Hacking Tools Full-featured Web Reconnaissance framework written in Python.

 - Spiderfoot – Multi-source OSINT automation tool with a Web UI and report visualizations